weidongxu-microsoft/java-sdk-docs/logback.md

 ## Next steps

 In this document we have discussed configuring logback and how to make the Azure SDK for Java log through this.
-Because the Azure SDK for Java works with all SLF4J logging frameworks, consider reviewing its documentation for further details.
+Because the Azure SDK for Java works with all SLF4J logging frameworks, consider reviewing [the SLF4J documentation for further details](http://www.slf4j.org/manual.html).
 If you use logback, there is a vast amount of [configuration guidance](http://logback.qos.ch/manual/configuration.html) on its website also.

 Once you have master logging, consider looking into the integrations that Azure offers into frameworks such as [Spring](https://docs.microsoft.com/azure/developer/java/spring-framework/spring-boot-starters-for-azure) and [MicroProfile](https://docs.microsoft.com/azure/developer/java/eclipse-microprofile/).